BryanCarty/Co-Op-Portfolio/README.md

 My name is Bryan Carty.
 I'm currently a computer science student at the University Of Limerick.

-Below, you will find my skills, interests and the projects I've partook in during my academic career.
+Below, you will find details of my skills, interests and the projects I participated in during my academic career.

 ### Personal Statement